 The pitch frameworks network bookers use.
 How to land guests two levels above your current size.

-Cut prep time in half.
-The exact template networks use to brief anchors before a 6-minute segment, adapted for podcast length.
+Cut prep in half.
+The exact template networks use to brief anchors, adapted for podcast length.

-Why most podcast questions are dead on arrival.
-The 4-question structure that creates moments instead of monologues.
+Why most podcast questions are dead on arrival, and the 4-question structure that creates moments instead of monologues.

-The single skill that separates shows that travel from shows that don't.
-How to spot the moment in real time and steer the next 30 seconds toward it.
+The skill that separates shows that travel from shows that don't: spotting the moment in real time and steering the next 30 seconds toward it.

 Dead-air, derailment, the guest who won't shut up, the guest who won't open up.
 The live-TV recovery playbook.

 Sponsorships, speaking, inbound clients, paid community.
-What works in 2026 and what doesn't.
+What's working in 2026 and what isn't.

-The exact post-episode package that makes guests so happy they promote your show without being asked.
+The post-episode package that makes guests so happy they promote your show without being asked.

 "I'd hosted 80 episodes and felt stuck.
 After Jess's training, my next three episodes each crossed 5,000 downloads.
 My previous average was 800."